paramrathour/blog/pages/_posts/2025-04-20-math-book-recommendations.md

 A Beautiful Math: John Nash, Game Theory, and the Modern Quest for a Code of Nature (Tom Siegfried) : The legacy of an Abel Prize winner

+The Story of Proof: Logic and the History of Mathematics (John Stillwell) : An unconventional biography, not of an individual, but of a concept, tracing its significant historical milestones in the development of mathematics

+An Episodic History of Mathematics: Mathematical Culture through Problem Solving (Steven G. Krantz) : No time to read full biographies?
+Here's a collection of short ~~and sweet~~ stories of important figures in math

+#### And More Miniatures
+- _Sherlock Holmes in Babylon and Other Tales of Mathematical History (Marlow Anderson, Victor Katz, Robin Wilson)_
+- _Who Gave You the Epsilon?
+And Other Tales of Mathematical History (Marlow Anderson, Victor Katz, Robin Wilson)_

-If you have time to spare, try the monographs of stories of some groundbreaking formulas and results in mathematics.
+But if you _do_ have time to spare, try the monographs of stories of some groundbreaking formulas and results in mathematics.
 #### Monographs
 ![](/math-books-topics-groundbreaking.jpg)